1. Introduction

 acp:issuer

-- The issuer attribute used in a Matcher defines a set of issuers, at least one of which MUST match the resource access Context for the issuer restriction to be satisfied.
+- In a Matcher, issuer attributes define a set of issuers, at least one of which MUST match the Context for the Matcher to be satisfied.

 -